aws-samples/mainframe-data-utilities/README.md

 ### parse-copybook-to-json

-Mainframe files are typicaly packed (into decimal and binary formats), and encoded in EBCDIC.
+Mainframe files are typically packed (into decimal and binary formats), and encoded in EBCDIC.

 To make the extraction possible it's important to slice the source file according to its layouts and data types.
 This module is an automation that reads the file's layout from a Cobol copybook and creates a JSON file that holds the information required to interpret and extract the data from the source file.